 Surprise someone with a dime n’ necklace, a dime n’ ring or a pair of dime n’ earrings.
 This gift is easy to pull off.
 Just super glue a dime to an inexpensive necklace, ring or pair of earrings, and you’re done.
 Try the dollar store for cheap jewelry options.
 They even sell super glue.

-If you want to make this gift seem even fancier, tuck it inside a nice jewelry box.
+If you want to make this gift seem even fancier, tuck it inside a "nice" jewelry box.
+You can even make one out of a toilet paper roll.

 02 of 14